mrkmg/TwitchChatinator/README.md

 In Progress Features
 --------------------

+  - Re-design settings page for Poll to be more friendly
+    - Use Real Font Picker

   - Random User Chooser
     - Inserts a random (active) user into your clipboard (Copy-Paste)
     - Settings to choose time range